echasnovski/mini.nvim/readmes/mini-hues.md

 - Configurable:
     - Number of hues used for non-base colors (from 0 to 8).
-    - Saturation level ('low', 'medium', 'high').
+    - Saturation level ('low', 'lowmedium', 'medium', 'mediumhigh', 'high').
     - Accent color used for some selected UI elements.
     - Plugin integration (can be selectively enabled for faster startup).